-- Subject to article 8, every member, whether an individual or an organisation, shall have one vote. - 22 Any objection to the qualification of any voter must be raised at the

-- (1) Any organisation that is a member of the charity may nominate any person to act as its representative at any meeting of the charity. - (2) The organisation must give written notice to the charity of the name of its representative.
+- Subject to article 11, every member, whether an individual or an organisation, shall have one vote - Any objection to the qualification of any voter must be raised at the meeting at which the vote is tendered and the decision of the person who is chairing the meeting shall be final - 26 (1) Any organisation that is a member of the charity may nominate any person to act as its representative at any meeting of the charity - (2) The organisation must give written notice to the charity of the name of its representative.
 The representative shall not be entitled to represent the organisation at any meeting unless the notice has been received by the charity.
 The representative may continue to represent the organisation until written notice to the contrary is received by the charity. - (3) Any notice given to the charity will be conclusive evidence that the representative is entitled to represent the organisation or that his or her authority has been revoked.
 The charity shall not be required to consider whether the representative has been properly appointed by the organisation.

-24 Directors
+Directors

-- (1) A director must be a natural person aged 16 years or older. - (2) No one may be appointed a director if he or she would be disqualified from acting under the provisions of article 36. - 25 The number of directors shall be not less than three but (unless otherwise determined by ordinary resolution) shall not be subject to any maximum. - 26 The first directors shall be those persons notified to Companies House as the first directors of the charity. - 27 A director may not appoint an alternate director or anyone to act on his or her behalf at meetings of the directors. - 28 Powers of directors - (1) The directors shall manage the business of the charity and may exercise all the powers of the charity unless they are subject to any restrictions imposed by the Companies Acts, the articles or any special resolution. - (2) No alteration of the articles or any special resolution shall have retrospective effect to invalidate any prior act of the directors. - (3) Any meeting of directors at which a quorum is present at the time the relevant decision is made may exercise all the powers exercisable by the directors.
+- 27 (1) A director must be a natural person aged 16 years or older - (2) No one may be appointed a director if he or she would be disqualified from acting under the provisions of article 39 - The minimum number of directors shall be 3 but (unless otherwise determined by ordinary resolution) shall not be subject to any maximum - 29 The first directors shall be those persons notified to Companies House as the first directors of the charity - 30 A director may not appoint an alternate director or anyone to act on his or her behalf at meetings of the directors

+Powers-of-directors

+- The directors shall manage the business of the charity and may exercise all the powers of the charity unless they are subject to any restrictions imposed by the Companies Acts, the articles or any special resolution - (2) No alteration of the articles or any special resolution shall have retrospective effect to invalidate any prior act of the directors - (3) Any meeting of directors at which a quorum is present at the time the relevant decision is made may exercise all the powers exercisable by the directors

-29 Retirement of directors
+Retirement of directors

-At the first annual general meeting all the directors must retire from office unless by the close of the meeting the members have failed to elect sufficient directors to hold a quorate meeting of the directors.
+- At the first annual general meeting all the directors must retire from office unless by the close of the meeting the members have failed to elect sufficient directors to hold a quorate meeting of the directors.
 At each subsequent annual general meeting one-third of the directors or, if their number is not three or a multiple of three, the number nearest to one-third, must retire from office.
-If there is only one director he or she must retire.

-- (1) The directors to retire by rotation shall be those who have been longest in office since their last appointment.
-If any directors became or were appointed directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot. - (2) If a director is required to retire at an annual general meeting by a provision of the articles the retirement shall take effect upon the conclusion of the meeting.
+If there is only one director he or she must retire. - The directors to retire by rotation shall be those who have been longest in office since their last appointment.
+If any directors became or were appointed directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot - (2) If a director is required to retire at an annual general meeting by a provision of the articles the retirement shall take effect upon the conclusion of the meeting

-31 Appointment of directors
+Appointment of directors